SeojunKim05/3d-maps-narcotics-chicago/README.md

 While image previews and videos are provided, **the best experience is through Excel's built-in 3D Map tool**:

 - Hover to see arrest details by location
-- Use filters on the left panel to focus on specific drugs or wards
+- Use filters on the right panel to focus on specific location, date, or arrest type.
-- Rotate and zoom to explore data spatially
+- Rotate, move, and zoom to explore data spatially

 ---